 When your shiny smartphone has lost its luster, and you yearn for the newer, prettier thing, now you can justify this avarice by selling or donating your older model to charity.
 Fonebank will make you an offer for the device and you can decide whether to donate 100, 75, 50 or 25 percent to one of the charities it's partnered with.
 Currently this include Oxfam, WaterAid, Plan UK, The National Trust, Amnesty International, and several UK schools.

-So there are some easy ways to turn your browsing, walking, charging, shopping, and upgrading into cash for good causes.
+So there are some easy ways to turn your browsing, walking, charging, shopping, and upgrading into a contribution to good causes.
 Isn't technology marvellous?